 Scotland’s own emissions account for only a relatively small percentage of the global total, so SCCS is also working to push the Scottish legislation as an example for other developed countries to follow.

-We have close links with the Stop Climate Chaos coalition in London and work with them on cross-border issues whenever we can.
+We have close links with The Climate Coalition in England and work with them on cross-border issues whenever we can.
 But Scotland faces many challenges relating to climate change that are quite different from England and Wales.
 Much that affects climate change emissions and adaptation is devolved from Westminster to Holyrood, for example housing, transport, energy and education.
 The cultural, educational, legal, social and geographical context is different and Scotland’s renewable energy potential is considerable.